 It is important to know that words are the building blocks that sustain our life together on this beautiful planet.
 What are the internal words/thoughts/images we re-cycle through our awareness?
 And just what consciousness does our daily reading (or listening) feed?
 What meaning and context do they give to our relationships and the space between us?
 Do the words and concepts we use reinforce our personal position and the cultural status quo?
 Or do they push the edges of what we know, and open us to previously unseen doors of possibility?

 As spiritual beings, we would be wise to pay attention.
 Otherwise, we might realize too late that, because of words we have never ingested, we have forsaken both the kingdom of God and the realization of our divine birthright.
-We may discover that we have never really known who we are in this “one precious life” as Mary Oliver calls it.
+We may discover that we have never really known who we are in this “one precious life” poet Mary Oliver names.
 We would be wise to remember that in the beginning was the Word, and the Word was with God, and the Word was God (John 1:1).
 We would be wise to Know that the eternal Word that resonates throughout the Universes, is not separate from the Yearning Heart seeking expression within you and me, and through this one precious life we share together.